-Membership in Digital Scriptorium (DS) is an investment in linking resources among member institutions to advance knowledge of and access to unique manuscript witnesses of the world’s shared intellectual and cultural heritage housed in US collections.
-Through its open and freely accessible online catalog, DS connects researchers around the world to member collections and promotes a network of scholarship shared among participating institutions.
-Membership is open to all US institutions holding a collection or collections of premodern manuscripts, no matter the size.
+Membership in Digital Scriptorium (DS) is an investment in linking resources among member institutions and out into the global linked data environment to advance knowledge of and access to unique manuscript witnesses of the world’s shared intellectual and cultural heritage housed in North American collections.
+Through its open and freely accessible online catalog built on Linked Open Data principles and technologies, DS connects researchers around the world to member collections and promotes a network of scholarship shared among participating institutions.
+Membership is open to all North American institutions holding a collection or collections of premodern manuscripts, no matter the size.

 DS has three categories of membership: Members, Non-Voting Associates, and Supporting Members

 Members are institutions who pay annual dues and are committed to active involvement in the governance and management of DS, including attendance at the annual meeting and serving on the Board of Directors.

 Non-Voting Associates are institutions who, based on certain metrics described below, do not pay dues and do not participate in governance.
 Non-Voting Associates are encouraged to participate in and benefit from the ongoing activities of DS, including the annual meeting.

 Member Institutions may elect to become Supporting Members by paying an amount higher than their calculated dues and/or contributing staff time to the maintenance and management of the technical platform.